stevenjb5M/Budget/README.md

 - Define **monthly budgets** with income and expenses
 - Track **assets** (savings accounts or investments) and **debts** (loans, credit cards)
 - Add **one-off transactions** (bonuses, unexpected expenses)
-- Visualize financial projections for 36 months
+- Visualize financial projections for 36 months.
+Soon to be longer.

 ## Tech Stack